 The main causes of anabolic steroid addiction include:

-- Desire for Physical Appearance and Strength: Many individuals turn to steroids to rapidly increase muscle mass and enhance their physical look, aiming for an idealized physique or strength level.
-According to a study by the President’s Council on Physical Fitness and Sports titled “Anabolic-Androgenic Steroids: Incidence of Use and Health Implications,” 4–6% of high school males have experimented with anabolic steroids, with some research indicating usage rates as high as 12% among teenage males to improve their physical appearance and strength.
+- Desire for Physical Appearance and Strength: Many individuals turn to steroids to rapidly increase muscle mass and enhance their physical appearance, aiming for an idealized physique or strength level.
+According to

 - Substance Abuse History: A personal or family history of substance abuse increases vulnerability to steroid addiction as a continuation of dependency habits.